 1. Decide Where to Start

 What area of your life is feeling the most chaotic?
 Try to narrow it down to a particular space in your home, or a specific area of your life.
 Perhaps your wreck of a bedroom is driving you crazy?
 Or you can't seem to get it together to cook dinner at home?
-Pinpoint what's causing you the most stress and target that zone on it's own to take a broad, gargantuan goal ("get organized") down to something achievable (like "sort out the home office").
+Pinpoint what's causing you the most stress and focus on just that zone in order to take a gargantuan goal (like "get organized") down to something achievable (like "sort out the home office").

 2. Narrow Down the Problem

 "Disorganized" is a catch-all word that doesn't really mean anything by itself.
 Is the problem clutter, or is it time management?
 Maybe it's a matter of keeping up with personal obligations.
 There's a great article from Forbes that helps to make sense of the different aspects of being organized, if you need help narrowing down the problem.